-If you have any concerns for our Edmonds Chiropractic clinic, we invite you to check this list of frequently asked questions first.
+If you have any concerns for our Lynnwood Chiropractic clinic, we invite you to check this list of frequently asked questions first.
 There’s a good chance you’ll find the answers you’re looking for here.
 Any questions that are not covered in this list can be referred to our office.

 What kinds of conditions do chiropractors treat?

 Doctors of Chiropractic are particularly well known for their work with the spine.
 By skillfully manipulating the spinal column, they have historically had a lot of success in treating back pain, neck pain, and certain types of headaches.
 However, they can also provide aid for a wide range of other injuries and disorders that might be less directly related to the spine.
 As the nerves in your spine have a strong impact on almost every part of your body, there is any number of ailments that might have a chiropractic solution.

 Does chiropractic treatment require a referral from my MD?

 Many doctors will give you a referral to a chiropractor for certain pain, but it is by no means necessary.
 Some forms of health insurance may require a doctor’s referral in order for the treatment to be covered, so you may wish to contact your provider or HR department before electing to take any non-referred chiropractic treatment.